Youth Violence Commission

 The debate lasted three hours and covered a wide range of issues, including links to the sale of illegal drugs, gang culture, the impact of knife crime on affected families and communities, the role of the media and the importance of considering poverty and deprivation in the context of serious youth violence.

 You can read my contribution to the debate here.

 About the Youth Violence Commission

 Following the March 2016 debate I worked hard to establish the Youth Violence Commission.
-The commissioners – Chuka Umunna MP, James Cleverly MP, Mark Field MP, Greg Mulholland MP, Chris Stephens MP and myself – are a group of cross-party MPs who oversee and direct the work of the YVC.
+The commissioners – originally Chuka Umunna MP, James Cleverly MP, Mark Field MP, Greg Mulholland MP, Chris Stephens MP and myself – are a group of cross-party MPs who oversee and direct the work of the YVC.

 However, the commission is much more than a parliamentary project: we are consulting with young people and working with academics and practitioners to better understand how serious violence manifests itself in many young people’s lives.

 We have spent the last four years examining the root causes of youth violence in England, Scotland and Wales in our search for solutions.
 We held a series of evidence sessions in Parliament and worked with our academic partners (from Warwick University and the Open University) to produce an interim written report with policy recommendations in summer 2018.